Elettra Stamboulis

-Elettra Stamboulis (born December 31, 1969) in Bologna, Italy, is an art curator, high school principal, writer, and comic writer.

-She was the art director of Komikazen Festival in Ravenna.
-She has written many Graphic Novels including Piccola Gerusalemme, Cena con Gramsci and Arrivederci Berlinguer.

-She is currently the principal of Liceo Artistico e Musicale Antonio Canova in Forlì and in Istituto comprensivo Valle del Montone in Valle del Montone.
+Elettra Stamboulis (born December 31, 1969) is an Italian art curator and writer.
+She was the art director of Komikazen festival in Ravenna.
+She has written graphic novels including Piccola Gerusalemme, Cena con Gramsci and Arrivederci Berlinguer.
+She is currently the principal of Liceo Artistico e Musicale Antonio Canova in Forlì.

 She has curated personal exhibitions of Joe Sacco, Marjane Satrapi, Aleksandar Zograf, among others and she curated the first personal exhibition in a public museum of Zehra Doğan in Brescia in 2019.
 And Badiucao's first solo exhibition in 2021 in Brescia as well.
-She is the founder of InguineMAH!gazine, and G.I.U.D.A.
-Geographical Institute of Unconventional Drawings Arts.
+She is the founder of InguineMAH!gazine, and Geographical Institute of Unconventional Drawings Arts (G.I.U.D.A.).
 She has written for various magazines including Linus, Fumettologica, Efimerida ton Syntakton and Artribune.

-Biography
+Early life and education

 Born to Greek political exiled, she grew up in Ravenna.
 She studied at Università di Roma La Sapienza and she has a degree in Classical Philology.
 She attended a two years course for Conservator and Curator, and she worked as translator from Italian and Modern Greek.
 She started her interest in political and reality based comics in 2001, staging Joe Sacco's exhibition in Ravenna Clouds from beyond the borders.

+Career

 The year after she curated, in association with Stripburger, the collective exhibition Perventiquattromilabaci, which presented the alternative comics scene in the Former Yugoslavia and in the Balkans.
 In 2003 she curated one of the few exhibition with the original artworks of Persepolis by Marjane Satrapi, who travelled across Italy.
 She was in the meanwhile also the art curator of the Young Artists selection in her area.
 In 2006 she presented the collective exhibition and catalogue dedicated to the Turkish comics magazine Le Man, which was travelling as well in Italy and abroad.
 In 2007 she curated the collective exhibition dedicated to Lebanese comics scene Cedars in comics: in that exhibition where for the first time presented in a curatorial form to a European audience authors such as Mazen Kerbaj, Lena Meraj, Barrack Rima and Zeina Abirached.
 In 2011 she curated Egypt without pyramides, about the work of Magdy El Shafee and Pino Creanza.

 In 2012 she prepared the Mediterranean Biennale in Ancona organizing and curating Arrivals and Departures - Mediterranean inviting artists such as Adelita Husni Bey, Almudena Lobera, Dor Guez, Mary Zigoury, Zoulikha Bouaddellah.
 She dedicated to comics writing in the sequent years, publishing with Becco Giallo a trilogy about left leaders in the XX century in Italy, focusing on Antonio Gramsci, Sandro Pertini and Enrico Berlinguer.